Male menopause: Myth or reality?

 Understanding male hormones over time

 Testosterone levels vary greatly among men.
 In general, however, older men tend to have lower testosterone levels than do younger men.
 Testosterone levels gradually decline throughout adulthood — about 1 percent a year after age 30 on average.
-By about age 70, the decrease in a man's testosterone level can be as much as 50 percent.

 See more In-depth

 - Tostain JL, et al. Testosterone deficiency: A common, unrecognized syndrome.
 Nature Clinical Practice Urology.
 2008;5:388.